Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 1. RDAoutliers.txt
 2. LFMMoutliers.txt
 3. The legends in the last plots generated for the GF analysis show the putative outliers there.
 Are any of the outliers common across the different methods?
+If so, these would have high confidence for being under selection and worthy candidates for further exploration (e.g., gene annotation analysis, functional analysis).

 Congratulations - this is the official end of Day Three!
 You should now have a good feel for how to examine relationships between SNPs, env variables, and geography using three different methods (RDA, LFMM, GF).